A Faster Way to Share and Document Construction Site Photos

 too costly for what the job requires

 SeekBeak isn’t here to replace specialized survey tools.
-But we’re built for the large number of scenarios where teams simply need to share clear, structured, visual information quickly.
+It’s built for the many cases where a team just needs to share clear, structured visuals quickly.

-SeekBeak gives construction teams a streamlined way to take the images they already capture (whether from a 360 camera, drone, DSLR, or smartphone) and turn them into an interactive, organized, and easily shareable environment.
+SeekBeak gives construction teams a simple way to take the images they already capture (from a 360 camera, drone, DSLR, or smartphone) and turn them into an interactive, organized, easily shareable environment.

-Here’s how SeekBeak can support construction survey work without the complexity.
+Here’s how it supports survey work without the complexity.

-1) Upload images quickly… right from the field if you have to.
+1) Upload images quickly, even from the field

-Construction surveying happens in demanding environments with tight timelines.
+Construction surveying happens in demanding environments on tight timelines.
 SeekBeak’s upload process is built for speed.

 Here are the steps: